-Before Evan even thought about cheating, he scanned his surroundings with calculated caution.
+Before Evan start or even thought about cheating, he scanned his surroundings with calculated caution.

 To his left, classmates were already bent over their test papers some writing furiously, others staring blankly as if the questions themselves mocked them.
-Straight ahead, more students fidgeted nervously, while their advisor sat rigidly at the front, red glasses gleaming as she oversaw the room.
+And straight ahead, more students fidgeted nervously, while their advisor sat rigidly at the front, red glasses gleaming as she oversaw the room.

 Then Evan slowly turned his head to the right where his so-called friends sat.

-The sight was a complete disaster, and yet, painfully hilarious.
+The sight was a complete disaster, and yet, painfully hilarious for him.

 Sabhano had actually placed his test paper on the floor, crouching as he angled his phone for a picture.
 When his eyes met Evan's, he flashed a mischievous, almost menacing grin as if this were some kind of game.